 In CE5-3.2 Hadamard filter is applied to luma component only.
 The simulation results demonstrated some drop for chroma components.
 In order to compensate that the filter is applied to chroma components as well.
 The following results were obtained.

+Chroma filtering based on CE5-3.2 software

-Test 3.
+Test 5.
 SAO is off (corresponding to CE5-3.2.2)